4 min read

 Last but not least, one thing which certainly doesn't need alcohol to enjoy is our beautiful Quayside at night.
 Come rain or shine, the reflection of the Tyne and Millennium Bridges on the River Tyne will leave you speechless and appreciate the city even more.

-For extra points, why not capture a photograph and use the hashtag #mynclpics on Instagram to share your view with the rest of our student body (and get a few likes whilst doing so!)?
+Why not capture a photograph and use the hashtag #mynclpics on Instagram to share your view with the rest of our student body (and get a few likes, too!)?
 You can get inspired and view more #mynclpics on Newcastle University's Instagram channel.

-I hope you have enjoyed my alternatives to the stereotypical night out in Newcastle.
-Spending quality time with our friends away from the busy nightclubs is something we should all do more often.
+I hope you've enjoyed my alternatives to the stereotypical night out in Newcastle.
+Spending quality time with friends away from the busy nightclubs is something we should all do more often.
 Plus, you can experience all of the above and wake up the next morning without a hangover!
 What’s not to love?